trinib/AdGuard-WireGuard-Unbound-DNScrypt/README.md

 ```
 sudo cat /root/yourclientname.conf
 ```
  * Highlight all the text, copy and paste it in the txt file on PC and save.
 Then rename the extension from `txt` to `conf`.
-Now you have config file for that WireGuard client.
+Now you have config file for that specific WireGuard client/user.

- * You can now import the config file to WireGuard (import from file option).
+ * Import the config file to WireGuard (import from file option).

 ## Configure WireGuard with `Adguard/Unbound/Cloudflare`

 `ADVICE:`_I think it do not make much of a difference to use DoT/DoH with WireGuard security protocols.
 Though from my experience and in forums, it does not seem to cause any issues using them together.
 Mainly do this for adblocking with a VPN on public networks._

- * In WireGuard app, select your tunnel and select edit (pencil on top right)
+ * In WireGuard app, select your tunnel name and select edit (pencil on top right)

  * Under DNS servers enter `Pi's IP` and save (IPv4 & IPv6)